Wilderness medicine

-Wilderness medicine is a rapidly evolving field and is of increasing importance as more people engage in hiking, climbing, kayaking, and other potentially hazardous activities in the backcountry.
-The modern definition of wilderness medicine is "medical care delivered in those areas where fixed or transient geographic challenges reduce the availability of, or alter requirements for, medical or patient movement resources".
+Wilderness medicine is a medical specialty concerned with medical care in remote, wilderness and expedition environments.
+The specialty includes prior planning, public health issues, a number of sub-specialties as well as responding to emergencies.
+One modern definition of wilderness medicine is "medical care delivered in those areas where fixed or transient geographic challenges reduce the availability of, or alter requirements for, medical or patient movement resources".